gtech-mulearn/Top-100-Coders/README.md

 #### 📄 Name Your File!

 Craft a new markdown file inside the `/profile` folder.
-Name it using your MUID (Refer Step 2 on on how to get MUID).
+Name it using your MUID (Refer Step 2 on how to get the MUID).
 It's like your digital signature!

 #### ✍️ Fill It Out!